ItaiAllouche/MusicGenreClassification/README.md

 ## 15_sec model
 This model was trained on 15 sec long tracks.
-Each 30 sec track was divided to 2 sub-track on 15 sec long
+Each 30-sec track was divided into 2 sub-track on 15 sec long
 performance:

 78.85% accuracy on validation set